elw-arduino/ericbot/README.md

 # About Ericbot
 Ericbot is a closed source community driven twitch bot, run by ericw9079.
 On twitch ericbot goes by ericw9079_bot hereinafter referred to as ericbot.
+Ericbot admins are twitch users who have been issued admin by ericw9079.

 Ericbot was initially intended to be a fun interactive twitch bot.
 However missuse of ericbot has required policies and subsystems to be implemented.